What is work study?

 • After you have found a job:

-~ If you have not previously worked at CLC you will also need to complete an I-9, W-4 (links to these forms are given below) and provide ID documents before you can begin working.
-These documents should be submitted at one of the Campus Information and Services windows.
+~ If you have not previously worked at CLC you will also need to complete an I-9, W-4 (included in work study packet) and provide ID documents before you can begin working.
+These documents should be submitted along with the contract to your hiring supervisor who will then complete his or her section and submit all forms to Financial Aid to be processed.

 • Within 7 to 10 days your supervisor will be notified that your work study paperwork is complete and you are authorized to start working.